Stwerd/data-stuctures-and-algorithms-401/Tree/README.md

 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

-I took a linear aproach and used a queue to add my tree to a queue from left to right, and pop and add the childs to the end of the queue
+I took a linear approach and used a queue to add my tree to a queue from left to right, and pop and add the child's to the end of the queue
 It should have linear time, so O(n)

 It should have a space the same size as the width of the tree